 Be aware of what you are signing up for.

 Read this page carefully.
-This is not the program for you if you’re not patient or mature enough to read through important text.
+If you’re not patient or mature enough to read through important text then this is not the program for you.

 Whether you know you can step up to our level of training, or, you don’t think you’d be able to meet the challenge of training with Krav Maga San Diego: you’re probably right.
-KMSD is not part of a corporate franchise system designed to: 1. make money for the franchise, or, 2. make money for the business owner.
-KMSD does not run a “martial arts” class for “fun”; we are not a boxing gym practicing punch combos in a ring with focus mitts, or a jiu jitsu dojo where students roll on a mat in a gi; we don’t offer “fitness challenges” or weight management programs; we are not a casual training program for older, physically challenged students seeking recreation with a “familiar gang” after commuting home at the end of the day.
-Our Instructors are not “hobbyists”, nor living off the money they make in the business.
+KMSD is not part of a corporate franchise system; those businesses are designed for two main things, in order: 1. to make money for the franchise company, and 2. to make money for the business owners.
+KMSD does not run a “martial arts” class for “fun”; we are not a kickboxing gym practicing combos to focus mitts on a padded mat floor while barefoot; or a jiu jitsu dojo / wrestling school where students roll on a mat in a gi.
+We don’t offer “fitness challenges” or weight management programs or kids “summer camps” or “everybody-pays=everybody-promotes” training camps.
+We are not a casual training program for older, physically challenged students seeking recreation with a “familiar group” after commuting home to the suburbs at the end of the day.
+Our Instructors are not “hobbyists”, nor living off the money they make teaching Krav Maga.
 There is nothing wrong with any of those types of places.
 But they are not real Krav Maga.
 We are.

 - This is a voluntary program.
 You can Drop On Request (DOR) at anytime.
 Students who DOR often return to KMSD to join a later class.
 If you simply quit and walk out of class, you are done with KMSD.

-- If you get rolled back for medical reasons you’ll receive a credit for a future class.
+- If you get rolled back for medical reasons you’ll receive a credit for a future Class (session).

 - Then, after you are evaluated “ready” by the Instructors, usually after completing two or three 8 week sessions, you’ll be invited to test for Practitioner 1.
 Workshops and Exams with KMSD are not like the “tests” at most other corporate franchise krav maga locations, whose “exams” currently lack the necessary validity to be recognized by KMSD.
 Many of their students and instructors are there simply because they could no longer maintain the high training standards of KMSD.
 Which is fine.
 There is room for other styles of krav maga training.
 Just not here.

-- Students who successfully pass their KMSD Practitioner 1 Exam will be evaluated by the Instructors and most likely be invited to join Level 2 training at that time, including Level 2 Physical classes (full contact / fighting).
-No student should enter full contact training drills in Level 2 Physical classes without having viewed several entire Level 2 Physical classes.
+- Students who successfully pass their KMSD Practitioner 1 Exam will be evaluated by the Instructors and most likely be invited to join Level 2 training at that time, including Level 2 Physical classes.
+No student should enter Level 2 Physical classes without having viewed several entire Level 2 Physical classes.

 - Students who successfully pass their KMSD Practitioner 4 Exam will be evaluated by the Instructors and will most likely be invited to join Level 3 training at that time.